MayJuun/mayjuun-website/content/blog/1-meta-post.md

 ## Why So Meta

-There's a reason why this is called a 'meta-blog'.
+There's a reason why this will be a 'meta-blog'.
+Our plan is to teach and share topics *about* another topic.
 The term [meta] is Greek for 'after' or 'beyond', but the true beauty of this word is its implied transcendence.
 Take the following:

 1. meta-data == data about data
 2. meta-analysis == analysis of multiple analyses
 3. meta-cognition == thinking about thought

-Put simply, if you are shifting focucs from the topic at hand to the factors that surround it, then that's meta. _You are essentially 'breaking the fourth wall' on the topic._
+Put simply, if you are shifting focus from the topic at hand to the factors that surround it, then that's meta. **You are essentially 'breaking the fourth wall' on the topic.**

 It's fun to be meta.
 Even the tabletop / D&D podcast [The Adventure Zone] will regularly host 'meta-episodes' (their title), where they talk about the overarching story in general and provide Q&A. If you want to see a meta-episode in action, just look for [The The Adventure Zone Zone].